 The government's case at trial was straightforward.
 The Justice Department relied principally on statistical market share evidence.
-The Department also introduced out-of-state (particularly New York) banks, would attract new business to Philadelphia, and would generally promote the economic development of the region.
+The Department also introduced

 Philadelphia National Bank Corporate Headquarters

 After a trial on the merits, the district court found that commercial banking was a proper relevant product market, but that the four-county metropolitan area was not a relevant geographic market because of competition with other banks for bank business throughout the greater northeastern United States.
 The district court also found that, even if the four-county region was an appropriate "area of the country" for merger antitrust analysis, there was no reasonable probability that the challenged transaction would substantially lessen competition among commercial banks in that area.
 Finally, the court found that the merger would economically benefit the Philadelphia metropolitan area.
 Accordingly, the district court dismissed the complaint.